Woman IDs 4 of 7 Oklahoma bodies as daughter, grandchildren

 “Our hearts are hurting, and we have considered what would be best for our students in the coming days,” the note said.
 Officials said school would be in session, and mental health professionals and clergy would be on hand to help counsel students.
 But they said they would understand if families want to keep their children home from school.

 In a separate Okmulgee County case, the bodies of four men were found Oct.
-14 in the Deep Fork River in Okmulgee, a town of around 11,000 people that is about 40 miles (65 kilometers) south of Tulsa.
+14 in the Deep Fork River in Okmulgee, a town of around 11,000 people about 15 miles (24 kilometers) north of Henryetta.
 Joseph Kennedy, 68, is facing four counts of first-degree murder in that case.

+Associated Press data journalist Larry Fenn in New York contributed to this report.

 Credit: AP